Volunteering in Samoa

 Language

 Samoa is a bilingual country.
 Samoan is the main language and English is the second official language.
 Most government bodies and institutions work primarily in English.
 However, it is still recommended for volunteers to learn basic phrases in Samoan as it may be necessary in rural areas.
-Having an understanding of the local dialect or language will provide better understanding, and be a sign of respect to your colleagues.
+Understanding the local dialect or language will provide better understanding and be a sign of respect to your colleagues. ‘

 Climate

-As an island state close to the equator Samoa experiences a warm and humid climate all year round, with wet and dry seasons.
-Dry season is from May to October and usually brings in large number of visitors from across the globe.
+Samoa experiences a warm and humid climate all year round, with wet and dry seasons.
+Dry season is from May to October and usually brings in a large number of visitors from across the globe.
 The wet season is from November to April.
 In recent years due to the impacts of climate change December and January have become the most flood-prone months.

 Telecommunications

 Polynesians love their food.
-In recent years as a result of increased tourism and to offer a more diverse variety, the availability of international foods at restaurants has increased.
+In recent years the availability of international foods at restaurants has increased.
 This has led to more healthy options, as well as options for people with different dietary needs.

 Food markets are available on both islands.
 Fugalei market is the most popular market for fresh produce.
 If trying market food stalls, try taking a local with you who can recommend the best and safest stalls.